predict-idlab/tsflex/README.md

   **note**: [see more here](https://github.com/predict-idlab/tsflex/issues/15).
 * support for multi-indexed dataframes

+## Contributing 👪

+We are thrilled to see your contributions to further enhance `tsflex`.<br>
+See [this guide](CONTRIBUTING.md) for more instructions on how to contribute.

 ## Referencing our package

 If you use `tsflex` in a scientific publication, we would highly appreciate citing us as: